 What could be more nonsensical than a program called NodeBrain?
-And of course, if I claim this program is a brain, there must be brain cells and a way to wake them up.
+And of course, if this program is a brain, there must be brain cells and a way to wake them up.
 So here goes.

-You can think of a cell as a structure capable of storing a value and optionally a formula for computing a value.
+You can think of a cell as a structure capable of storing a value and a formula for computing a value.
 You may be familiar with this notion if you use a spreadsheet program.
 A NodeBrain cell is vary similar to a spreadsheet cell, but without the tabular model.
 There is no physical relationship between NodeBrain cells; no notions like "two to the left" or "one cell up."
-NodeBrain cells are referenced only by their formula, which is called a cell formula.
+NodeBrain cells are referenced only by their formula.